 The chalcogenide microwire is a compact and versatile nonlinear engine for application including lasers, wavelength conversion, optical switching, amplification, and supercontinum sources.
-We develop the first practical version of the highly nonlinear optical micorwire.
+We develop the first practical version of the highly nonlinear optical nanowire.
 With a length in the order of the centimeter, this device holds the highest nonlinearity coefficient achieved thus far in a glass with γ = 185W-1m-1 and replaces >1 km of commercially available highly nonlinear silica fibre.
 The microwire with a diameter in the order of a micron is made of chalcogenide glass, it can be pigtailed to standard single mode fibres from adiabatically tapered ends, its chromatic dispersion coefficient is adjustable within a wide range from normal to anomalous, and it is conveniently contained within a polymer jacket to ensure mechanical robustness and optical insulation from the external environment.
-The microwire is currently the subject of 3 patent applications pending approval by the Canadian and US patent offices.
+The nanowire is currently the subject of 3 patent applications pending approval by the Canadian and US patent offices.

 Self-Pulsating Laser Sources

 We develop self-pulsating fibre lasers based on the regenerative properties of self-phase modulation, nonlinear polarization rotation, and soliton self-frequency shift for applications such as supercontinuum generation, mid-infrared sources, device characterization and data storage.
 The operation of those pulsed lasers also include mode-locking and Q-switched.

 Mid-Infrared Light Sources